sbcshop/Pico-4G-Expansion/README.md

    <img src = "https://github.com/sbcshop/Pico-4G-Expansion/blob/main/image/img1.jpg" />

    First turn on the module by pressing the power button for three second ( with pico you don,t need to press this button because module is turn on with the help of code) button    is in the module as you see in the image.
-Then open any terminal which has AT command facility. for example download XCTU software,as shown in figure
+Then open any terminal which has AT command facility. for example download "AT Command Tester" software,as shown in figure

    <img src = "https://github.com/sbcshop/Pico-4G-Expansion/blob/main/image/img3.jpg" />

-   Then go to tools-> serial console as shown in figure
+   Open port configuration,select COM port and set baud rate (115200 is default).
+After that click on connect icon
    <img src = "https://github.com/sbcshop/Pico-4G-Expansion/blob/main/image/img4.JPG" />

    After that you see different serial/USB port as shown in figure, then choose Quectel USB AT port, for at command